yangdanny97/pathways-vis/README.md

 - Sam: Start building out site prototype with bootstrap and npm

 ### Progress:
 - Danny: integrated CS course data with UI for demo, with really simple recommendation metric
 - Eric:
-- Sam:
+- Sam: Built interactive site model using search API and bootstrap

 ### Week ending on 10/26

 #### Goals:
-- All: build off of current prototypes for a minimum viable product, aiming for completion on approx 10/1
+- All: build off of current prototypes for a minimum viable product, aiming for completion on approx 11/1
 - Eric:
 - Danny: start working on GoLang server, figure out how to integrate that with UI; additionally, build out a static version which uses all 3 datasets
-- Sam:
+- Sam: Improve and streamline UX around interaction modes, aim to improve major selection experience